 Provisions for final assessment:

 Main subject areas

-All apprentices shall sit for a Trade Examination, which is normally carried out over a period of three working days.
+ll apprentices shall sit for a Journeyman's Examination, which is normally carried out over a period of five working days.

 The provisions for assessment are stipulated in the regulations of the Norwegian Education Act.